BUPT-COST-lab/residual_prediction_network/README.md

 # residual_prediction_network
-code for "residual network for human motion prediction"
+code for "A new stacked residual blocks based Encoder-Decoder structure for human motion prediction"